newnetdev/NetworkToCode-Class/labs/Lab_18_Refactor_with_Functions.md

 ## Lab 18 - Re-factoring Code with Functions

 In the last lab, you learned how to use functions and even created a small functions that connects to devices using Netmiko.
-You'll use that knowledge now to re-factor and modularize the two previously re-factored and added loopt to in Lab 17.
+You'll use that knowledge now to re-factor and modularize the two scripts.

-### Task 1 - Updating the Backup Script
+### Task 1 - Modularize the Backup Script

 ##### Step 1

-The solution for the first task in **Lab 17**, which was called `backupv2.py` looked like this:
+We will begin with a backup script that looks like this:

 ```python
 #! /usr/bin/env python